kubernetes-sigs/node-feature-discovery/docs/deployment/image-variants.md

 ## Full

-This image is based on [debian:bookworm-slim](https://hub.docker.com/_/debian) and contains a full Linux system for running shell-based nfd-worker hooks and doing live debugging and diagnosis of the NFD images.
+This image is based on [debian:bookworm-slim](https://hub.docker.com/_/debian) and contains a full Linux system for doing live debugging and diagnosis of the NFD images.

 The container image tag has suffix `-full`
 (e.g. `{{ site.container_image }}-full`).